 My tips are in blue below.

-• Do not copy the essay question in the document you upload with your application.
+- Do not repeat the question in the document you upload with your application.

-Instructions: Answer all 3 of the following questions.
+Instructions: Answer all three of the following questions.
 For each question, respond in 500 characters only (the equivalent of about 100 words).

 State what you see yourself doing immediately after you earn your MBA in terms of function and industry.
 If location or geography are important to your goal, include them.
 If you know the type of companies you would like to work for, you can include that information too, but don’t say you want to work for Company X, unless Company X is sponsoring you.
 Without sponsorship, a “Company X” answer is probably too narrow, but saying you would like to work for a firm like Company X would work.